Thambolo/Markdownizer/docs/algorithm.md

 # Decision Algorithm & Scoring

-This document contains the details of the scoring formula used to compare the browser-captured Readability extraction (A) vs the agent-side trafilatura extraction (B).
+This document contains the details of the scoring formula used to compare the browser-captured extension extraction (A) vs the agent-side trafilatura extraction (B).

 ## Scoring signals
 - length (normalized)